 Take the first step and get in touch.

-Diploma in Transformational Coaching from Animas, one of the UK's leading coach training schools, accredited by the International Coaching Federation and the Association For Coaching.
+Diploma in Transformational Coaching and Certificate in Corporate Coaching from Animas, one of the UK’s leading coach training schools, accredited by the International Coaching Federation.

 Member of the International Coaching Federation, whose members represent the highest quality of professional coaching.